 Nothing in the structure of the sentence or ordinary rules of grammar compels that conclusion.
 The court’s claim that “requiring licensure” modifies the three preceding words (“health care profession”) rather than the six preceding words (“person in a health care profession”) is unsupported by precedent, grammatical rules, or logic.

 The legislature’s actual purpose in enacting the law might have been to shield the medical industry from liability for negligence, but its stated purpose was to assure that expert witnesses are qualified.
-Reading the statute to apply only to persons who require licensure would serve that purpose and avoid the injustice of disqualifying experts who do not require licensure but are authorized to practice medicine.
+Reading the statute to apply only to persons who require licensure would serve that purpose and avoid the injustice of disqualifying experts who do not require licensure but are authorized to practice medicine in Tennessee.

 Finding a doctor who is willing to testify against another doctor is extraordinarily difficult.
 Finding a doctor who is willing to testify against another doctor who practices in the same geographical area can be impossible.
 Legislatures that want to shield negligent doctors from liability take advantage of that difficulty by excluding eminently qualified experts who are not locally licensed.
 The Tennessee legislature’s rules have nothing to do with justice.
 Unfortunately, the Tennessee Supreme Court perpetuated injustice by its doubtful reading of the Tennessee statute regarding the licensure of expert witnesses.